Zoro-6191/codbot/README.md

     ```

 # Configure
 - Navigate to _conf_ folder.
-Every file with extension `.ini` is configurable, and is pretty explainatory.
+Every file with extension `.json` is configurable, and is pretty explainatory.

 # Run
 - Navigate to repository path, and type this in console: